Patoleo

-Patoleo (singular: Patoli; Goan Konkani: पातोळ्यो) are stuffed turmeric leaf wraps, a dish which is mostly prepared on the western coast of India and other Indian Ocean islands.
-The stuffing is made from grated coconut, rice and jaggery, and cooked by wrapping and steaming in turmeric leaves.
+Patoleo (singular: Patoli) are stuffed turmeric leaf wraps, a dish which is mostly prepared on the western coast of India.
+The main stuffing is made from freshly shredded coconut, rice flour paste, and palm jaggery; and cooked by wrapping and steaming in turmeric leaves.

 Hindu community

 Konkani-speaking Hindus prepare Patoleo on the second Sunday of Shravan, on Nag Panchami and on Hartalika, the eve of Ganesh Chaturthi.
 Salt-free Patoleo are offered to the goddess Parvati, who, according to a legend, is said to have a strong craving for these sweets during her pregnancy.

 Served with leaves on, in a dish.
-They are mainly eaten after removing the leaf and are eaten with the vegetarian festive lunch during the Hindu festivals..
+They are mainly eaten after removing the leaf and are eaten with the vegetarian festive lunch during the Hindu festivals.
 A version of this dish is made in Kerala for the holy festival of Onam and is called Ely Ada.

 Christian community

 The simplest version of the Goan Catholic Patoleo is prepared by smearing parboiled rice (ukadeñ tândul) paste on fresh turmeric leaves (hôldi pân) to which a filling of freshly grated coconut (chûn) and coconut jaggery (mâddâcheñ godd) is added.
 Lastly, the leaves are folded, sealed and steam cooked, preferably in a traditional utensil known as chondrõ.
 These are served hot on a platter with the leaves on and eaten after peeling them off.
 They are often accompanied with tea or other hot beverages.

 The Catholic feast of the Assumption of the Blessed Virgin Mary (a holy day of obligation) which falls on 15 August coincides with the Independence Day of India.
 It is a feast held dearly by the Goan Catholic community, as many villages across Goa celebrate Konsâcheñ fest (harvest festival) on this day and Patoleo are the star dish of the celebration.
 It is also prepared in Goa on the feast of São João (Nativity of St John the Baptist) which falls on 24 June.